mjastad/uptick/README.md

 ```

 ## Database
 As previously mentioned the Uptick application supports several databases.
-Configuration files to manage the connection will need to be edited with the appropriate configuration data to successfulyl communicate witht he back-end database.
+Configuration files to manage the connection will need to be edited with the appropriate configuration data to successfully communicate with he back-end database.

 ### Database Type
 Modify Database Type configuration in the *config/dbConfig.rst* file as follows: